-From toy breeds like Pugs to the giant Tibetan Mastiff, several unique breeds were originated in the Chinese region.
-And yes, most of these breeds are among the oldest breeds on the planet.
+From toy breeds like Pugs to the giant Tibetan Mastiff, several unique breeds originated in the Chinese region.
+And interestingly, most of these breeds are among the oldest breeds on the planet.
 At the moment, some of the Chinese dog breeds are among the top 20 breeds in the world.

 Sounds interesting?
 Let’s learn about the top 10 Chinese dog breeds below.